24 Oct 2018

 If you’re planning to head to Al Seef along Dubai Creek anytime soon, read on.
-Salwa Al Obaidli, Cluster PR & Communications Manager for Jumeirah Group, was born and bred in the UAE.
-Here, she shares her ‘insider’ tips on exploring one of Dubai’s most interesting neighbourhoods.
+Here you can read some ‘insider’ tips on exploring one of Dubai’s most interesting neighbourhoods.

 Family friendly festival